MichielfromNL/ESP8266IRFancontroller/README.md

     irsend.sendSymphony(cmd,12,repeat);
 }
 ```
+# Wemos D1 configuration
+The Arduino IDE Wemos D1 config for this sketch is:
+Flash size:  4MB, 1MB OTA, 115200,  Use the OTA port to flash
+Note: the initial upload requires an USB connection.
+That must be done with the 3v3 jumper disconnected, to prevent a clash between the onboard power from USB and the 3v3 from the power supply. *NEVER POWER THE PCB and the USB at the same time *

 ## Telnet
 For experimenting, I added a telnet interface using the [ESP Telnet](https://github.com/LennartHennigs/ESPTelnet) library from Lennart Hennigs.